Ivory Coast investigates cocoa bugs after Brazil ban

-ABIDJAN and BRASILIA Ivory Coast is investigating how two shipments of cocoa beans exported last month became infested by insects causing the receiving country, Brazil, to suspend imports from the world's top grower, an official with the country's marketing board said.
+ABIDJAN and BRASILIA, Aug 14 Ivory Coast is investigating how two shipments of cocoa beans exported last month became infested by insects causing the receiving country, Brazil, to suspend imports from the world's top grower, an official with the country's marketing board said.

 "This is an exceptional case.
 Ivory Coast exports more than a million tonnes (annually).
 This has never happened," an official with the Coffee and Cocoa Council said on Tuesday, adding that she was not aware of the ban on imports.